Stablecoin Accounting Treatment: Cash, Financial Asset, or Intangible? (2026)

 Sources

-- IFRS Interpretations Committee — Holdings of Cryptocurrencies, June 2019 agenda decision (not cash; not a financial asset) — IFRS.org
+- IFRS Interpretations Committee — Holdings of Cryptocurrencies, June 2019 agenda decision: a crypto holding is not cash and not a financial asset.

-- Cash-equivalent treatment for fully-reserved redeemable fiat-backed stablecoins — evolving regulatory/standard-setting area; instrument-specific, confirm currency before relying
+- Cash-equivalent treatment for fully-reserved redeemable fiat-backed stablecoins remains an evolving regulatory and standard-setting area; the conclusion is instrument-specific, so confirm the current position before relying on it.

 Crypto Impairment vs Fair Value: The Measurement-Model Shift (2026)